Skip to main content

 Facts About Whaling and Why It Must Stop

-Whales are some of the largest animals on our planet, with the strongest and deepest voices.
-Some annually migrate from the tropics to the poles, some sing elaborate songs, and many live in close, complex societies.
+Whales are some of the largest animals on our planet, and they are critically important to the ecosystem Some annually migrate from the tropics to the poles, some sing elaborate songs, and many live in complex societies with strong social bonds.

-Thanks to the International Whaling Commission (IWC)’s 1982 global moratorium on commercial whaling, tens of thousands of whales have been spared from slaughter.
-But tragically, three countries—Japan, Iceland, and Norway—continue to hunt and kill whales commercially, defying international conservation efforts.
+Thanks to the International Whaling Commission (IWC)’s global moratorium on commercial whaling which was implemented in 1986, tens of thousands of whales have been spared from being killed.
+But tragically, three countries—Japan, Iceland, and Norway—continue to hunt and kill large whales commercially, defying international conservation efforts.

 Through global advocacy, policy collaboration, and grassroots campaigns, especially in Iceland, we aim to: